djepar/djepar.github.io/BlogEntry.md

 ### Meta front-End Coursera Course 4 : Basic React
 Still at Week2 :
 Learn the difference between calling() and passing and how to pass a parameter when passing a function.

+### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
+More tutorial to do the mansonry grid.